CiscoTestAutomation/pyats.contrib/src/pyats/contrib/creators/documentation/DeviceDiscovery.md

 ## Examples
 ### Discovering only Links Between Existing Devices
-By staring with a testbed file and running the following command:
+By starting with a testbed file and running the following command:

     pyats create testbed topology --testbed-file <testbed-name>.yaml --output result.yaml --only-links .......